Do we travel to escape reality? My grandmother has a very specific view of people who travel a lot, especially older people.

 It’s More Accepted

 More and more people are accepting the traveling lifestyle.
+There are people who intentionally travel alone as well.

 It really is going in the right direction, but still there are many people are still stuck in the old mindset of how you only allowed one gap year to travel and then you must come home and get a ‘real’ job and a ‘real’ life.